ChikoHakles/logic-collection/README.md

 - palindrome checker (palindrome-check)
 - string masking (masking-string)
 - delete an ordered copy of char (unique-in-order)
+- detect the not-included character (detect-the-exclude)
+- count how many smiling faces from an array (smiling-face-count)

 hopefully i have mood to always update this repository :)